PedroRuiz/Codeigniter-Ion-Auth-Gentelella/README.md

 # Codeigniter-Ioh_auth-Gentelella
 As the title suggests, this project integrates in the Codeigniter framework, the Ben Edmunds' Ion-auth autentication system and Gentelella, Aigars Silkalns' Gentelella, an free to use Bootstrap admin template.
+Too it uses [CodeIgniter-FPDF](https://github.com/PedroRuiz/CodeIgniter-FPDF) to treat, and create PDF files.
 ## Description
 In Codeigniter, Ion_auth has beeninstalled a third_party in proper folder.
 So it keeps your code clean. **Migration has been configured as automatic and in sequential mode**.
 In this way **you don't need care the installation any way**.

 ## installation
 After declare your config.php's base url
 ```php
 /*
 |--------------------------------------------------------------------------